 A hotel operator’s branding and track record reflects the product it offers and creates the expectation of performance and financial success in the mind of the owner.
 Guests rely on the branding for the expectation of the experience when they stay at the hotel.
 In all situations, individuals want a good experience when they stay at a hotel.
-In certain instances, name recognition by clientele is enough to draw in the business for the hotel whose brand name has come to be associated with a particular type of experience or exceptional service.
-Tied to this concept of a brand is that of a trademark (a visual representation of the brand).
-It identifies and distinguishes the brand of the hotel operator from its competitors.
+In certain instances, name recognition by clientele is enough to draw in business for the hotel whose brand name has come to be associated with a particular type of experience or exceptional service.
+Tied to this concept of a brand is that of a trademark (a visual representation of the brand), which identifies and distinguishes the brand of the hotel operator from its competitors.

 The use or even creation of a brand or trademark for a hotel is sometimes a collaboration between the owner and the operator.
-It is built upon the hotel owner’s desire for its hotel to have certain distinctive characteristics, often taking into consideration the country or specific location of the hotel and melding this with the existing brand of the operator – to create something distinctive that promises all the qualities, characteristics and traits already associated with that brand.
+It is built upon the hotel owner’s desire for its hotel to have certain distinctive characteristics, often taking into consideration the country or specific location of the hotel and melding this with the existing brand of the operator to create something distinctive that promises all the qualities, characteristics and traits already associated with that brand.
 The collaboration on the creation of such a brand requires both parties to develop, grow and build the brand.
 However, a falling out would lead to a potential minefield if the operating agreement and the associated branding and marketing agreements have not expressly dealt with the various scenarios that may arise.
-The manner in which intellectual property rights were dealt in the agreements and in the performance of the agreements will have a significant impact on how the relationship will be unwound.
+The manner in which intellectual property rights were dealt with in the agreements and in the performance of the agreements will have a significant impact on how the relationship will be unwound.